RefugeRestrooms/refugerestrooms/README.md

   - this will trigger the heroku deploy to production.

 #### Manual Releases
-Currently right now we deploy to heroku.
+Currently, we deploy to heroku.
 Our application is small enough that it is free to host on Heroku, and we dont mind the server having to wake up if nobody has accessed the site in a while.

 We have both a staging and a production instance on heroku.
 The staging instance can be found at http://refugestaging.herokuapp.com/